 During a precautionary lockdown, normal classroom routines continue while students and staff members remain behind locked doors.
 Parents/Guardians may pick up their student while the precautionary lockdown is in place, but they must go through the normal check-in/check-out procedures at the main office.
 Access to the rest of the building will be restricted.

 In a full lockdown or severe weather event, all exterior doors will remain locked.
 No access will be granted to parents/guardians or any other visitors.
 All office staff will move to a secure location inside the building.
 Students and staff members will remain behind locked doors and may barricade doors or windows as necessary.

 For the safety of its students and employees, Jenks Public Schools will not divulge further details of its lockdown procedures or lockdown response.

-The School Emergency Response Team prepares for emergencies and disasters, responds to emergencies when they occur, and assists in recovery efforts for students, staff, families, and the greater Jenks community.
-SERT also works to reduce future risk and losses, and works to mitigate disasters, when possible, from occurring in the first place.
+The JPS Incident Management Team (IMT) prepares for emergencies and disasters, responds to emergencies when they occur, and assists in recovery efforts for students, staff, families, and the greater Jenks community.
+IMT also works to reduce future risk and losses, and works to mitigate disasters, when possible, from occurring in the first place.

 SAFETY AND SECURITY MEASURES IN PLACE AT JPS